johanna-malle/w5e5_downscale/README.md

 #### Wind speed
 * To include orographic effects into daily mean near-surface wind speed (sfcwind) we follow the approach of Brun et al. 2022, and use an aggregation of the Global Wind Atlas 3.0 data (https://globalwindatlas.info) in combination with daily 0.5° sfcwind from W5E5.

-* We first regrid both the Global Wind Atlas data and the W5E5 sfcwind data to the target grid/extent of 30’’ using bilinear interpolation.
+* We first regrid both the Global Wind Atlas data and the W5E5 sfcwind data to the target grid/extent using bilinear interpolation.
+For all regridding xesmf is used (https://xesmf.readthedocs.io/en/latest/).

 * The Global Wind Atlas data product represents the period 2008-2017, we therefore average daily regridded W5E5 sfcwind data over this time period.
 We assume surface wind follows a Weibull distribution and log-transform both datasets before computing the difference layer.
 We add this difference layer to each log-transformed daily W5E5 raster, and back-transform the sum to obtain the final daily mean near-surface wind speed raster.